Communist Party of Kenya: 2024 party split

-CPM-K operates as a people's organisation, with its primary focus being the interests of the broadest masses of the Kenyan people under the leadership of proletariat.
-The central organising committee elected Booker Omole as the General Secretary and Mwaivu Kaluka as the National Chairperson, reformed the youth league to become the Revolutionary Youth League and the Revolutionary Women's League as its organs of mass mobilisation and set up the Politburo under the chairmanship of Comrade Walter Nyaluogo.
-The Politburo represents the highest decision-making body of the CPM Kenya between Central Organizing Committee meetings.
+CPM-K describes itself as a people's organisation focused on the interests of the Kenyan masses under the leadership of the proletariat.
+The Central Organising Committee elected Booker Omole as the general secretary and Mwaivu Kaluka as national chairperson.
+The party also reconstituted its youth league as the Revolutionary Youth League, established the Revolutionary Women's League as an organ of mass mobilisation and formed a Politburo chaired by Walter Nyaluogo.
+The Politburo functions as the party's highest decision making body between meetings of the Central Organising Committee.

 Political participation

-The CPK has actively participated in national elections, strategically engaging in the democratic process.
-Despite criticism for participating in a system that is fully capitalistic, the party justifies its involvement as a means to actively engage with the masses, promote socialist ideas, and critique the existing capitalist system.

-This participation is perceived as a strategic manoeuvre to access crucial financial resources for the party's growth and organizational development.
-The party continues to unveil societal contradictions, encourage democratic participation, and work towards achieving political power.
-The ultimate goal is to achieve political power and establish a socialist state in Kenya.
+The CPK has participated in Kenyan national elections, while presenting its involvement as a strategic means of engaging with the public, promoting socialist ideas, and criticising the existing capitalist system.
+The party has also described electoral participation as a way to access resources for organisational development, expose social contradictions, encourage democratic participation, and pursue political power.
+Its ultimate goal is to establish a socialist government in Kenya with said political power.

 1992 and 1997 general elections

-Following its formation in 1992, the party did not nominate a presidential candidate and received only 177 votes in the National Assembly elections during the 1992 general elections.
+Following its formation in 1992, the party did not nominate a presidential candidate and received only 177 votes in the National Assembly elections during the 1992 general election.

-The party experienced a notable moment during the 1997 general elections when Charity Ngilu was nominated as the presidential candidate.
-Ngilu finished 5th among the presidential candidates with 7.9% of the national votes, and the party won 15 seats in the National Assembly.
+In the 1997 general election, the party nominated Charity Ngilu as its presidential candidate.
+Ngilu finished fifth among the presidential candidates with 7.9% of the national vote, and the party won 15 seats in the National Assembly.

 Subsequent elections

-The party's performance in subsequent elections, under James Orengo in the 2002 general elections and subsequent elections, was poor.
-Challenges with party recognition in national elections and fluctuations in performance in local elections led to several decisions.
-The first was the decision by the youth wing and revolutionaries within the party to adopt socialist ideology in 2013 and the decision to ultimately change from SDP to CPK in 2019, fully embracing communism inside and out.
+The party performed poorly in subsequent general elections, including the 2002 general elections under James Orengo.
+Its limited electoral success anbd difficulties with national recognition contributed to internal debates about its party's direction.
+In 2013, members of the youth wing and other socialist activists within the party pushed for the adoption of a socialist ideology.
+This process culminated in the party's 2019 name change from the SDP (Social Democratic Party) to the CPK (Communist Party of Kenya).

 2022 anti-electoralism decision

-In 2022, the central committee made a significant decision not to field a presidential candidate or support any coalition leaders in the 2022 presidential race.
+In 2022, the party's central committee decided not to field a presidential candidate or support any coalition leader in the presidential election.
 The party cited ideological conflict and declared both leading coalitions anti-people.